"""Client-side Python SDK for SkyPilot.

 logger.info('API server is already running:')

-logger.info(f'{ux_utils.INDENT_SYMBOL}SkyPilot API server: '
+logger.info(f'{ux_utils.INDENT_SYMBOL}SkyPilot API server and dashboard: '

 f'{ux_utils.INDENT_LAST_SYMBOL}'